Fire and Rescue Services

 - Fitness requirement.
 1.5 mile run in less than 15 minutes, 35 pushups in one minute, and 35 sit-ups in one minute (this is assess before the RCA course begins).

 - Provide evidence of health insurance during RCA – Provide Evidence of Insurance

 - Copy of EMS Card, EMS Certification, or Waiver Form Provided

 - Valid Driver’s License

-Other recommended courses for employment: EMT- Basic, EMT-Intermediate, Wildland Firefighter I.
+Other recommended courses for employment: Advanced EMT and Wildland Firefighter I.

-When your pre-admission requirements are met and your application is approved, courses begin in July.
+When your pre-admission requirements listed above under "Additional Requirements" are met and your application is approved, the RCA course begins in July.

 Yes, financial aid is available.
 Bridgerland Technical College participates in a variety of assistance programs that aid students in covering the costs associated with enrollment in full-time certificate programs.
 The Financial Aid Office provides information for grants, scholarships, and VA education benefits.
 Bridgerland Technical College does not participate in or endorse any loan program.
 The Financial Aid Office is located at the Main Campus, 1301 North 600 West.
-Stop by anytime or call (435) 750-3279, (435) 750-3114, or (435) 750-3204 for more information.
-Please access the Fire and Rescue Services Program and Financial Aid document for Financial Aid information specific to this program.
+Please access the Fire and Rescue Services & Financial Aid document for Financial Aid information specific to this program.

 Estimated Tuition & Fees